+\cite{Bandi2008b} highlight that a large portion of the high-frequency literature is devoted to the asymptotic properties of the volatility estimators, while the finite-sample properties are given less attention.
+Nevertheless, there are several studies comparing the finite-sample performance of volatility estimators according to various criteria. \cite{Liu2015} focus on estimation and forecasting accuracy, \cite{Gatheral2010} on statistical efficiency, implementation, and robustness, \cite{Bandi2008b} with \cite{Sanfelici2014} on their impact on option pricing, and \cite{Brownlees2010} on their impact on risk management.
+The goal of our paper is to compare the volatility estimators from yet another criterion -- computational efficiency with a focus on memory constraints.

-From the computational perspective, it is natural to consider financial high-frequency data as a \emph{data stream}.
-A \emph{streaming algorithm} can examine a sequence of inputs in a single pass only.
-The available memory for the computation is limited and cannot store all data.
-The proper definition may vary in different papers (see e.g.\ \citealp{Kontorovich2012} vs. \citealp{Cerny2019}).
-Related concepts are the \emph{online algorithm} and the \emph{recursive algorithm} which focus on the updating scheme rather than the memory constraints.
-Examples of streaming, online and recursive algorithms in the field of econometrics include the estimation and diagnostics of the linear regression model by \cite{Cerny2019}, the estimation of the ARMA model by \cite{Ouakasse2014}, the estimation of the GARCH model by \cite{Aknouche2006}, the estimation of the EWMA model by \cite{Hendrych2019}, the estimation of the spot volatility by \cite{Dahlhaus2014} and the detection of changepoints by \cite{Bodenham2017}.
-Naturally, computationally effective algorithms are crucial in \emph{high-frequency trading} (see e.g.\ \citealp{Christensen2012, Loveless2013, Arce2019}).
+From a computational point of view, it is natural to consider financial high-frequency data as a data stream.
+A streaming algorithm can examine a sequence of inputs in a single pass only.
+The available memory for the computation is limited, and cannot store all the data.
+Note that different papers have used different definitions of this concept (see e.g., \citealp{Kontorovich2012} vs. \citealp{Cerny2019}).
+Related concepts are that of an online algorithm or a recursive algorithm, which focus on the updating scheme rather than memory constraints.
+Examples of streaming, online, and recursive algorithms in the field of econometrics include the estimation and diagnostics of the linear regression model by \cite{Cerny2019}, estimation of the ARMA model by \cite{Ouakasse2014}, estimation of the GARCH model by \cite{Aknouche2006}, estimation of the EWMA model by \cite{Hendrych2019}, estimation of the spot volatility by \cite{Dahlhaus2014}, and detection of changepoints by \cite{Bodenham2017}.